 Groundhog Day! by Gail Gibbons

 Gail Gibbons writes some of the best nonfiction text for elementary students!
 This book begins with the history behind Groundhog Day and then proceeds to provide additional information about groundhogs.
+You can find some activities to pair with this book here.

 Make sure to find your favorite groundhog books before turning the calendar page to February (or at least before your teacher friends borrow them all).